napari/napari.github.io/fundamentals/viewer.md

 One of the basic **napari** objects are layers.
 There are different layer types for `Image`, `Points`, `Shapes`, and other basic data types.
 They can be added to the viewer either programmatically or through the GUI.
-Once added they start to populate the layer list is located on the bottom lefthand side of the main canvas.
+Once added they start to populate the layer list located on the bottom lefthand side of the main canvas.

 The layer list contains one widget for each of the layers that have been added to the viewer and includes a `thumbnail` which shows a miniaturized version of the currently viewed data,